Restaurant-style vegan saag paneer recipe with both Instant Pot and stovetop instructions. Give this rich plant-based comfort food a try!

 - ½ teaspoon ground turmeric

-- ½ teaspoon cayenne pepper
+- ½ teaspoon cayenne pepper omit or use less for a mild curry

-- ½ cup unsweetened plain almond milk
+- 1 cup almond milk unsweetened plain

-- 20 ounces frozen chopped spinach, mostly thawed
+- 20 ounces frozen chopped spinach mostly thawed

-- salt and pepper, to taste
+- salt and pepper to taste

 Instructions